explaingit

 Ethical concerns noted

-Things people build with this
+What do people build with it?

 USE CASE 1

-Generate consistent character faces for animation or video production (historical use case; project now discontinued).
+Generate consistent character faces for animation or video production (historical use case, project now discontinued).

 USE CASE 2